 Because of the forced separation of families and the difficulty in communication, people often lost touch with their loved ones who were sent to Kalaupapa between 1866 and 1969.
 Descendants often know nothing about their relatives or have only a name of someone who was sent away.

 “The Restoration of Family Ties” utilizes the extensive digital library built by Ka ‘Ohana O Kalaupapa as well as the vast knowledge of ‘Ohana leaders.
-This library now includes information on more than 7,100 people who were sent to Kalaupapa or who were born there, compiled from Admissions Registers, Marriage Records, Birth Records, Death Records, Cemetery Records, Church Minutes and Rolls, petitions, Census Records, Hawaiian language newspaper articles, letters and other documents.
+This library now includes information on more than 7,300 people who were sent to Kalaupapa or who were born there.
+This information was compiled from Admissions Registers, Marriage Records, Birth Records, Death Records, Cemetery Records, Church Minutes and Rolls, petitions, Census Records, Hawaiian language newspaper articles, letters and other documents.
 The ‘Ohana also has preserved more than 1,000 photographs of the people of Kalaupapa.
 Additional records are located and digitized each year so the library continues to grow.

 “The Restoration of Family Ties” brings the people of Kalaupapa back into the history they helped to create.
 This program preserves the history of Kalaupapa and the lives of the people through their descendants, which will ensure that Kalaupapa will live on for generations to come.